-Sorry but it is not good news if own a damaged photo and want the original restored.
+Sorry, but it is not good news if own a damaged photo and wants the original restored.

 Heavily silvered photos can be restored with a chemical process.
 A man in Japan has the skills.
 After reading various translations of the audio the process is very “instinctive” and appears that it is not something that can be learned or written in a manual.
 Odd how this chap has learned it but cannot pass on what he has learned?
 Anyway below if the video of him in action removing the silvering from a photo.

-Currently without this miracle of chemical silvering removal we have make do with scanning and removing silvering using current restoration techniques.
+Currently, without this miracle of chemical silvering removal, we have to make do with scanning and removing silvering using current restoration techniques.

 If you feel you must have your original “preserved” or “conserved” and wish to have a professional conservator take a look you could try finding a conservator in your area using the Conservation Register.
 Remember this is not restoration in the same fashion as I provide but conservation, to prevent any further degradation of your image.